-All students have regular access to wireless laptop computers or iPads in their classrooms.
-These are used across the curriculum.
-Year 5 and 6 students have their own laptops hired from the school or Bring Their Own Device (BYOD) as per the College's Laptop Program.
-Each Primary classroom has a Smart Television installed for whole class instruction.
-Students' online safety is explicitly taught through cybersafety programs and external agencies.
+All students have regular access to iPad or laptop computers which are used across the curriculum.
+Year 4 to 6 students have their own school-issued device.
+Each Primary classroom has a Smart TV to allow for whole class instruction.
+Students' online safety is explicitly taught through the curriculum, cybersafety programs and external agencies.